pabz616/neptunite/README.md

 1. In the project structure: `app > src > androidTest > java` create a new package with something descriptive like "x.espress.errormatcher"
 2. Add a New Class like "ErrorTextMatcher"
 3. In the file, add different parameters to suit your needs (Plain Text, String Matcher, and Resource ID)
+4. In the test, import the package and use accordingly

 ### CUSTOM MATCHER 1 - USING PLAIN TEXT